Rosettea/Hilbish/docs/api/bait.md

 </a>
 </h4>

-Catches a hook.
-This function is used to act on hooks/events.
+Catches an event.
+This function can be used to act on events.

 #### Parameters